massoncheg/forgejo-docs/docs/user/email-settings.md

 When you're finished, press the button “Set Email Preference” to confirm your selection.

 > **Note:**
-> Disabling email notifications doesn't mean that you'll stop receiving important messages from the Forgejo organisation.
+> Disabling email notifications doesn't mean that you'll stop receiving important messages from the Forgejo organization.

 ## Issue notifications